How Storm Damage Affects Commercial Roofs

 Don’t wait to get eyes on your roof.
 Schedule a full commercial roof inspection after a storm within 24 to 72 hours.

 Delays can cause bigger damage—and may even void your warranties.
-Most insurance carriers want storm-related claims reported within 7 to 14 days.
+Most insurance carriers want storm-related claims reported within 7 to 14 days, as outlined in standard commercial property insurance claim guidelines.

 Checklist For Post-Storm Action